lllyasviel/style2paints/README.md

 The AI can paint on a sketch according to a given specific color style.

+The AI can create its own color style to paint on a sketch.

 The AI can transfer illustrations' style.

-*News: We will release STYLE2PAINTS 2.1 soon.*

 # Tutorial